-I am the Tutorial Fellow in Earth Sciences at Exeter College, and an Associate Professor of Geophysics in the Earth Sciences Department at Oxford.
+I am the Tutorial Fellow in Earth Sciences at Exeter College, and a Professor of Geophysics in the Earth Sciences Department at Oxford.

 I grew up in Germany and obtained a master’s degree in engineering in 2002, jointly from the University of Karlsruhe and the ENSIEG of Grenoble, France.
 Research for my M.Eng. thesis project took me to the Bell Labs in New Jersey, and I stayed in the United States to obtain a Ph.D. from Princeton University, moving into the field of geoscience.
 After graduation in 2008, I took a position as assistant professor in geophysics at the University of Munich (LMU), which I held until moving to Oxford in 2013.